lukasleitsch/LinkAce/docs/v1/application/link-checks.md

 ---

 LinkAce has a nice feature called Link Checks.
-If you [set up your cron](/docs/v1/configuration/system-settings) correctly, LinkAce will regularily take a chunk of links from your collection and check if the links are still accessible.
+If you [set up your cron](/docs/v1/configuration/system-settings) correctly, LinkAce will regularly take a chunk of links from your collection and check if the links are still accessible.

 ## How does this work?